thirdweb-dev/support-discord-bot/README.md

-# Support Fren
+# Support Discord Bot for thirdweb

-Support fren for thirdweb community.
+The next generation Discord bot for providing support to your next generation Discord community.